 One of the best ways to determine decoupling capacitor size is based on the target PDN impedance.

 Its size is based on the required voltage ripple, target PDN impedance, and target PDN voltage.

 Where f is the frequency, VIC is the IC voltage, Vripple is the voltage ripple, and ZPDN is the target PDN impedance.

 Target PDN impedance and the PDN ripple voltage are functions of the capacitance, making it a very complex problem to solve.
 Calculating ‘C’ requires several iterations.
 The above equation is more accurate because it can incorporate the effect of the resonance frequency of the decoupling capacitor and resonances that arise due to parasitics in the PCB layout.

 While calculating ZPDN for different values of C and f, we arrive at the best values of C to get the lowest ZPDN for all the frequency ranges.

 Note: The exact value of the decoupling capacitors to be used is always provided with the ICs datasheet.

 How do you choose the value of a bypass capacitor?

-The reactance of the capacitor added to the circuit should be 1/10th or lesser than the resistance in parallel.
+The reactance of the capacitor, added to the circuit, should match the difference in reactance between the transmission line and the driver.
 Current always takes the lowest resistance path, so if you want to switch the AC signal to the ground, the capacitor should have a lower resistance.
 The capacitance value of the bypass capacitor to be used is :

 Capacitors are one of the most versatile components used on PCB assemblies, and one of their most important functions is decoupling.
-In fact, your board’s signal and power integrity may well depend on how effectively you place decoupling capacitors and bypass capacitors.
+Your board’s signal and power integrity may well depend on how effectively you place decoupling capacitors and bypass capacitors.